caiosabadin/notes/sass/tutorial.md

 ## Variables ##

-Variables hold values.
-On Sass, they may be numeric, strings, hexadecimal colours and so on.
+A variable holds values.
+They may be numeric, list, strings, hexadecimal colours and so on.

 After the processing of a SCSS file, the variables are thoroughly replaced by the values they were set with.